VedangAsgaonkar/CS152-resources/CS152/prolog/README.md

-Thus document stores some prolog programs made during the course.
+This folder stores some prolog programs made during the course.